Tsehben/course-chatbot/README.md

 - **POST /auth/signup** - Create a new user account
 - **POST /auth/login** - Authenticate and receive JWT token

-## 📦 Deployment

-The application is deployed on Render.com.
-For your own deployment:

-1. Push your code to GitHub
-2. Connect your repository to Render.com
-3. Configure the following:
-   - Build Command: `pip install -r requirements.txt`
-   - Start Command: `uvicorn app:app --host 0.0.0.0 --port $PORT`
-   - Environment Variables: Add your `OPENAI_API_KEY` and `JWT_SECRET`

 ## 📝 Notes

 - The vector database (ChromaDB) is stored locally in the `chroma/` directory